 By decision of 2016, the Financial Supervision Commission appointed a review of the balance sheets of insurance companies.
-This review was carried out under a methodology developed under the guidance of a Steering Committee, including representatives of the Financial Supervision Commission, ElOPA, the European Commission, the Bulgarian National Bank and the Ministry of Finance.
-The balance sheet review was carried out with a reference date of 30.06.2016.
-The purpose of the audit is to apply the Solvency 2 requirements and to assess the capital adequacy of the companies.
+This review was carried out under a methodology developed under the guidance of a Steering Committee, including representatives of the Financial Supervision Commission, EIOPA, the European Commission, the Bulgarian National Bank and the Ministry of Finance.
+The balance sheet review was carried out with reference date 30.06.2016.
+The purpose of the audit is to apply the Solvency 2 requirements and to assess the capital adequacy of the companies on the Bulgarian insurance market.